Meet the oldest living design system:

 Problem

-While contemporary industrial design is dominated by a linear life cycle of extraction, where production, consumption, and disposal are the norm, biological systems instead exhibit continual renewal through cyclical decay, environmental adaptation, and ecological interconnectivity.
-There can thus be argued to be a fundamental incompatibility between evolutionary logic and today's design production.
+While contemporary industrial design is dominated by a linear life cycle of extraction, where production, consumption, and disposal are the norm, biological systems showcase something else.

 Vision